Myriopteris pringlei: Taxonomy

 The species was first described by George Edward Davenport in 1883 as Cheilanthes pringlei, based on material collected by Cyrus Pringle in Arizona, for whom Davenport named it.
 The type specimen is Pringle s.n., collected May 2, 1883, at the Gray Herbarium.

-John Gilbert Baker described a similar fern, Cheilanthes moncloviensis, in 1891, based on material collected by Edward Palmer in Coahuila.
+John Gilbert Baker described a similar fern, Cheilanthes moncloviensis, in 1891, based on material collected by Edward Palmer in Coahuila, near Monclova.
 The type specimen is Palmer 1378 at the Kew Herbarium.
 John T. Mickel and Alan R. Smith subsequently reduced this to C. pringlei var. moncloviensis in 2004 in Pteridophytes of Mexico.

 In 1912, Leslie Newton Goodding described a new fern, Cheilanthes sonorensis, from material he collected in Sonora.
-However, William Ralph Maxon examined it and concluded that it was a synonym of typical C. pringlei.
+However, William Ralph Maxon examined the type specimen, Goodding 942, and concluded that it was a synonym of typical C. pringlei.

-The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes, including that used by Davenport, is polyphyletic.
+The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. pringlei, which thus became Myriopteris pringlei.
 They also transferred the variety as M. pringlei var. moncloviensis.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. pringlei and again elevated the variety to species level as H. moncloviensis as part of a program to consolidate the cheilanthoid ferns into that genus.

 Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
 The common name Pringle's lip fern refers to the collector honored by the epithet.

 Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
 M. pringlei belongs to what Grusz et al. informally named the alabamensis clade.
 It is sister to M. peninsularis, and both are part of a well-supported clade that includes M. mickelii and M. allosuroides.